Biomolecular Chemistry

 • Use equipment and techniques for analyzing organic compounds and biomolecules

-• Analyze experimental data
+• Analyze the experimental data

 • Identify and comply with regulations